Marbux/Kepler-Dist-Notes/README.md

 License
 -------
-All material in this project is license under MIT license terms, which is the most common license in the Lua ecosystem.
+All material in this project is licensed under MIT license terms, which is the most common license in the Lua ecosystem.
 See [LICENSE.md](LICENSE.md).

 Anything contributed to the project will also be assumed to be under the [MIT license](http://opensource.org/licenses/MIT) unless explicitly stated otherwise.